-Probably our first answer needs to be economic, and not just “our” personal economics.
-Remember, according to the Georgia Department of Economic Development, for every one percent of petroleum-based miles travelled in Georgia that is displaced by electric vehicles, approximately $201 million dollars will remain in the state of Georgia annually.
+Fourth, the local economy may get a boost from this transaction too.
+When that tax credit comes back to you, many electric car owners use it to pay college tuition for a child, or a bill, or just put it in the bank to offset the payments.
+According to the Georgia Department of Economic Development, for every one percent of petroleum-based miles traveled in Georgia that is displaced by electric vehicles, approximately $201 million dollars will remain in the state of Georgia annually.
 Each pure electric vehicle purchased keeps $2,242 annually in the state of Georgia by fueling with electricity rather than petroleum-based products.
-This is huge.

 Finally, electric cars help our grid.
 What you don’t hear is that electric car owners are helping Georgia cut electricity usage, which ultimately saves everyone money.
 How?
 Many shift their energy usage to the overnight hours due to an incentive from Georgia Power for electric car owners.
 According to a study of 1,000 Georgia electric car owners, these customers reduced their annual bill by $180 – even though they charged their car and didn’t buy gasoline for the entire year.
 This “load shifting,” as we call it at the PSC, saves them money and yet uses less “peak load” electricity resulting in cheaper bills for everyone.